MateusMolina/publishmd/README.md

 Prepare markdown content for publication with configurable processing pipeline.

-## Use Cases

-1. Transform an Obsidian vault into publication-ready content for a Quarto blog.
+***Use Case 1.*** Transform an Obsidian vault into publication-ready content for a Quarto blog.
 Convert wikilinks, filter content, copy assets, and apply transformations to prepare your notes for publishing.

 ## Installation

+### From Source

 ```bash
 pip install -e .